SnowStar0423/ChatGPT-Flutter-App/README.md

 ## TODO

- *I may not continue do this, if you want to work on this project further, please keep in mind these bugs (updated 3/7/2023)*
+ *I may not continue do this, if you want to work on this project further, please keep in mind these bugs (updated 06/30/2023)*

 [ ] fix scroll down gestures to hide input keyboard

 [ ] when click send, messages can be pushed

-[ ] change UI settings (now it looks like andriod)
+[ ] change UI settings (now it looks like android)

 [ ] fix typing box height (now it's fixed size, and the line will stretch vertically)